-In accordance with the Amendment to the August 2023 Offering, the Company entered into a warrant amendment agreement to amend the following outstanding warrants held by the Purchaser: (i) warrants to purchase up to 16,138 shares of common stock issued in July 2022; (ii) warrants to purchase up to 135,339 shares of common stock issued in December 2022; (iii) warrants to purchase up to 82,668 shares of common stock issued in April 2023; and (iv) warrants to purchase up to 242,915 shares of common stock issued in August 2023 (collectively, the "Existing Common Warrants").
+In accordance with the Amendment to the August 2023 Offering, the Company entered into a warrant amendment agreement to amend the following outstanding warrants held by the Purchaser: (i) warrants to purchase up to 16,138 shares of common stock issued in July 2022; (ii) warrants to purchase up to 135,339 shares of common stock issued in April 2023; and (iv) warrants to purchase up to 242,915 shares of common stock issued in August 2023 (collectively, the "Existing Common Warrants").
 Pursuant to the warrant amendment agreement, the Existing Common Warrants will not be exercisable until the Company obtains stockholder approval for the issuance of up to 477,058 shares of common stock upon exercise of the Existing Common Warrants.
 The Existing Common Warrants will have an exercise price equal to \$3.23 per share, and the Existing Common Warrants will expire on the fifth anniversary of the stockholder approval date.
 The stockholder approval date occurred on February 16, 2024.